Information-Directed Selection for Top-Two Algorithms: Optimality conditions for best- k -arm identification

-The key challenge in solving (\ref{eq:optimal_allocation}) is that $\Gamma(\bm\psi)$ is a non-smooth function in $\bm\psi$.
-As we will discuss in this subsection, there are multiple $(i,j)$ pairs such that $C_{i,j}(\bm\psi^*)$ achieves the optimal value $\Gamma^*$, and the locations of such pairs exhibit a complicated structure.
+To start, we show that the optimal solution to \eqref{eq:optimal_allocation} is unique.
+To the best of our knowledge, this is the first uniqueness result for best-$k$-arm identification\footnote{\cite{Degenne2019} shows that it is possible to have non-unique optimal solutions for general pure exploration problems.
+For example, \cite{Degenne2019} and \cite{jedra2020optimal} imply that for best-arm identification in linear bandits, there may be multiple optimal allocations.
+Our result indicates that this is impossible for the best-$k$-arm identification problem in unstructured bandits.}.
+We postpone the proof to Appendix \ref{app:proof_uniqueness}.
+Additionally, we report two additional properties of the optimal solution, positivity and monotonicity, in Appendix \ref{sec:properties_optimal_solution}. \begin{restatable}[Uniqueness]{lemma}{uniqueness} The optimal solution to \eqref{eq:optimal_allocation} is unique. \end{restatable}

+Next, we show that common approaches for BAI cannot be easily extended to address the best-$k$-arm identification problem.
+We collect additional supporting materials in Appendix \ref{app:optiaml_allocation_problem}.

+\paragraph{Design principles based on optimality conditions only dependent on $\bm p$.} The optimal allocation problem \eqref{eq:optimal_allocation} has been widely studied in BAI.
+Sufficient conditions for optimality are known in the fixed-confidence setting, e.g., \citet[Lemma 4]{GarivierK16}, and in the large deviation rate formulation\footnote{There is a switch of arguments in the KL divergence under the large deviation rate formulation, but the structure of the problem remains the same, and our analysis extends.}, e.g., \citet[Theorem 1]{Glynn2004}, and \citet[Lemma 1]{chen2023balancing}.
+These conditions are elegant and popular because (i) they are sufficient and necessary for BAI, (ii) they involve only two types of balancing equations, i.e., balancing allocations among individual sub-optimal arms and balancing between the best arm and the sub-optimal arms; and (iii) they involve only the allocation vector $\bm p$, making it straightforward to track the balancing conditions.

+Given their simplicity and popularity, it may be intriguing to consider a direct generalization of these conditions for $k>1$ and to hope that they remain sufficient, as in \citet[Theorem 2]{gao2015note} and \citet[Theorem 3]{zhang2021asymptotically}.
+Unfortunately, these conditions fail to remain sufficient.

-To begin with, we identify the following necessary conditions for optimality, which can be viewed as a direct extension of a well-known result for $k = 1$, e.g., Proposition 8 of \cite{russo_simple_2020}. \begin{proposition} The optimal solution to (\ref{eq:optimal_allocation}) satisfies the following conditions
+We now summarize the generalized conditions.
+The first proposition is an extension of a well-known result for BAI, e.g., \citet[Proposition 8]{russo_simple_2020}. \begin{proposition}[A necessary condition -- information balance] For general reward distributions, the optimal solution $\bm p^*$ to (\ref{eq:optimal_allocation}) satisfies

 \end{proposition}